Layers

 View as Markdown

 Every API key gets a rate-limit tier baked in at create time.
-The tier decides how many read-light, write-light, and long-running calls per minute you can make, plus how many jobs can be running at once.
-Hit the limit and you get 429 RATE_LIMITED with a Retry-After header — read it and sleep exactly that long.
+The tier decides how many read-light, write-light, and long-running calls you can make, plus how many jobs can be running at once.
+Hit the limit and you get 429 RATE_LIMITED with a Retry-After header - honor it before retrying.

 Tiers